jdc5884/hsi_atk/README.md

 the rasterio->gdal->libgdal dependency stack.
 This issue is currently being worked on.

 ### Installing

+One issue with installing some of the dependencies leads me to recommend that you first build a python 2.x version and `pip install rasterio` with this python.
+Then create a virtual environment for a python 3.6 or 3.7 version `pyenv virtualenv <version> <venv-name>`.
 ```
 git clone --single-branch --branch rebuild-kspec https://github.com/tensor-strings/hsi_atk
 cd hsi_atk